oliveiramc/oliveiramc.github.io/_posts/2020-12-30-exchangeMCMC.md

-## ExchangeMCMC without perfect simulations.
+## ExchangeMCMC without perfect simulations

 If it is not possible to sample from $$ p(\cdot\vert \theta') $$ as it is required in the ExchangeMCMC algorithm, Murray et al., 2012, suggested to run $$ T_{in} $$ steps of an MCMC chain on $$ x $$ targeting $$ p(\cdot\vert \theta') $$ at each step of ExchangeMCMC; if $$ T_{in} $$ is large enough, the last sample can be considered as (approximately) drawn from $$ p(\cdot\vert \theta') $$ itself and used in place of the unavailable perfect simulation.